mlwiles/vmwaresolutions/vcd/pwd-motd/index.md

 <img src="images/3-auto-generate-pwd.png" style="border: 1px solid black">

 If you wish to override the password settings, you can enter your own.
 Un-check the `Auto generate password` will enable the `Specify password` field where you can enter your specific password.
-This will not take effect until you Force Customizations.
+This will not take effect until you Force Recustomizations.

 <img src="images/4-change-pwd.png" style="border: 1px solid black">

-To Force customization changes you have to first `Power Off` the VM.
+To Force Recustomization you have to first `Power Off` the VM.

 <img src="images/5-power-off.png" style="border: 1px solid black">

-To Force customization changes you have to once the VM is powered off, select `Power-on and Force Recustomization` on the  VM.
+To Force Recustomization changes you select `Power-on and Force Recustomization` on the  VM.

 <img src="images/6-power-on-force.png" style="border: 1px solid black">